rad182/potential/dropbox-1password/dropbox-1password.md

 You’re now all set.
 Click on the Vault icon on the top left 1Password menu to get a list of vaults.

 ![](vaults.png)

+## Security

+Follow the following rules of thumb.

+* When signing up for a new service, generate a new strong password.
+* For all new services used by Artsy add the password to 1Password Engineering vault.
+* Do not mix personal and Artsy things, we recommend creating a personal "work" vault for all your personal Artsy passwords.